mattcroat/joy-of-code/posts/beautiful-presentations-with-svelte/beautiful-presentations-with-svelte.md

 ## Everyone Loves Making Presentations

+No one likes making boring presentations and learning an unfamiliar tool at the same time but what if you could use technologies you know and love like HTML, CSS and JavaScript?

 {% embed src="https://stackblitz.com/github/joysofcode/beautiful-presentations-with-svelte?ctl=1&embed=1&file=src/routes/+page.svelte&hideExplorer=1&hideNavigation=1&view=preview&title=Svelte Deck" title="Svelte Deck" %}

-No one likes making presentations because it's boring and you're also learning how to use some unfamiliar tool at the same time but what if you could use technologies you know and love like HTML, CSS and JavaScript?
+You might need to **enable cookies** for the example but the code is also available on [GitHub](https://github.com/joysofcode/beautiful-presentations-with-svelte).

 You're going to learn how to make beautiful looking presentations in Svelte with minimal effort using the HTML presentation framework [Reveal.js](https://revealjs.com/) and [Tailwind CSS](https://tailwindcss.com/).